fibo/fibo.github.io/_posts/2016-01-28-welcome-to-fish-shell.md

 However, if I use `vim` instead, it works.

+Mmh, the day after I opened [an issue here](https://github.com/fish-shell/fish-shell/issues/2701) and got a quick answer that made my solve it.
+Yes, **there is One Big community** :)

 ## Setup

 I tryed it on Linux and OSX.
 On OSX you can install it with [Homebrew](http://brew.sh/)